anupamkush9/Mycurrency/readme.md

 # Commands for project set up

-1. Locate the .env-template file.
+1. Locate the .env_template file.

 2. Create a .env file in your project root by copying the template:
     > cp .env-template .env